ArtInLines/daily-tasks/Longest_Substring_Wihtout_Repeating_Chars/README.md

 ## Solution:

-Looping over every character of the string, the counter adds 1 if no character has been repeated and resets the counter on a repetition, while the maximum value is stored througout and repeated.
+Looping over every character of the string: Every character gets its own nested loop to determine how long a substring starting with that char can be.